7.2 Adding and editing snippets

 scripts/auxiliar/makelsr.pl --new

-See section The makelsr.pl script, for more details.
+See The makelsr.pl script, for more details.

-Be sure that ‘make doc’ runs successfully before submitting a patch, to prevent breaking compilation (see section Generating documentation).
+Be sure that ‘make doc’ runs successfully before submitting a patch, to prevent breaking compilation (see Generating documentation).

 Formatting snippets in Documentation/snippets/new/